ayushgptaa/ayushgptaa/README.md

-### I make buildings by day and things for web at night!!!
+### I love to build things for web 🕸

 - 🌱 I’m currently learning React js
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and watch anime
+- ⚡ Fun fact: I love to sketch and watch anime